vdutts7/youtube-gpt/README.md

 ### Deploy

-I used [Vercel](https://vercel.com/dashboard) as this was a small project.
+I used [Vercel](https://vercel.com/dashboard) as this was a relatively small project.

 _Alternatives: Heroku, Firebase, AWS Elastic Beanstalk, DigitalOcean, etc._